myersg86/gitlab/config/README.md

 using Resque at the moment.
 It is used to specify Redis configuration values when a single database instance of Redis is desired.

+See `resque.yml.example` for a set of possible configuration keys.

 # Advanced Redis configuration files

 In more advanced configurations of Redis key-value storage, it is desirable